The stomach is called Amashaya in Ayurveda.

 The stomach is the first place food goes after we eat it.
 So, the stomach responds quickly to the food, drinks and herbs you ingest, giving you an tremendous opportunity to influence your stomach health, and your health overall.

 Blood conditions also have a huge effect on your stomach, as blood rushes to your stomach every time you eat.
-Do you have enough good, strong, warm blood to build an appetite?
-Is your blood hydrated enough to pump 2/3 's of a liter of hydrochloric acid into your stomach?

 As a comprehensive, holistic form of medicine, Ayurveda excels in managing your diet and improving the strength of your blood, so you digest foods quickly and easily in your stomach.